ThinkLabour: 2017–2020: Support of Keir Starmer for Labour Party leadership

 In 2017, Morgan McSweeney took over as director of the organisation at its offices in Vauxhall, responsible to a board which included Reed, Nandy, Cruddas and Chinn.
 The purpose of the group was to remove Jeremy Corbyn from the leadership position "by any means necessary".
 This was primarily achieved by exploiting the issue of anti-semitism.

-McSweeney wrote in an early confidential strategy paper, that the group would cultivate “seemingly independent voices to generate and share content to build up a political narrative and challenge fake news and political extremism.”
-The group worked with former Labour advisors to investigate online antisemitism by finding and publicising posts on social media associated with left-wing politics.
+McSweeney wrote in an early confidential strategy paper, that the group would cultivate "seemingly independent voices to generate and share content to build up a political narrative and challenge fake news and political extremism."
 They also launched a "Stop funding fake news" campaign targeting websites they considered alt-left or alt-right, which included identifying articles they deemed to contain racist or fake content and contacting advertisers on these sites.

 Internal documents from the period, later obtained by The Guardian, showed Labour Together's strategic assessment of the party's situation.
 A document sent to prospective donors warned that the "Hard left [...] will divide our party, condemn us to electoral defeat, attempt to drive out democratic socialists and corrupt our moral purpose in the interest of ideological aims".

-Labour Together relaunched with an unofficial purpose to dissuade moderate MPs from starting a breakaway group after the success of Corbyn in the 2015 Labour leadership election, as well as to obtain control of the party from its left wing.
+Labour Together relaunched with an unofficial purpose to dissuade moderate MPs from starting a breakaway group after the success of Corbyn in the 2015 Labour leadership election, as well as to obtain control of the party from the left.
 It obtained new funding from donors opposed to Corbyn's leadership, with the donations being reported to the Electoral Commission until December 2017, when the organisation largely stopped reporting them.
 The Times has stated that after this point, "Labour Together was starting to raise money on a scale and at a speed rarely seen in British politics."
 Further donations were made in 2018 by Paul Myners, Clive Hollick, Simon Tuttle, Sean Wadsworth and Richard Greer.